 Mix all the dry ingredients in a bowl with a balloon whisk.
 This includes flour, baking powder and baking soda.

 Add a third of the cocoa liquid to the creamed butter and sugar, mix, then add a third of the dry ingredients and mix and keep mixing alternately until everything is thoroughly combined.
-The final batter will be much liquidier (I swear that is a word) than your average cake mix.
+The final batter will be much more liquid than your average cake mix.

 This is what the finished cake looked like: